irGeeks/ctf/2016-SharifCTF7/Forensics/pretty_slim/README.md

 00000010  09 66 6c 61 67 67 67 67  67 0d 0a 1a 0c 00 7b 00  |.flaggggg.....{.|
 ```

-KGB is not so sensitive to size of file in it's header (inner file size before decompress)
+KGB is not sensitive to the size of file in its header (inner file size before decompression)
-we put that 359 and it worked, nor we should bruteforce it
+We set it to 359 and it worked so no need to bruteforce it

 ```
 $ vbindiff flaggggg flaggggg_fixed_kgb